 Many instances of these wrong site surgeries the result of surgeons not doing what they should do get straight what operation they are performing and where they are performing it.
 Surgeons are required to do the obvious: verify the surgical procedure to be performed before cutting into a person.

 Surgeons should also mark the surgical site in advance of the operation and do one last “make sure” in which other members of the surgical team ascertain they have the right patient, the films are correct, and that the medical records and diagnostic test match the marked surgical site.

 Most patients reading this website are not getting ready for an operation.
 Something usually bad has happened and they are looking at their legal options.
 But on the off chance that you are preparing to undergo an operation, there are things you can do to make sure you are not the victim of the malpractice of a surgeon operating on the wrong body part.
 You can make sure the surgeon himself/herself marks the surgical site, requiring the surgeon to check the site himself.
-You can find the Joint Commission’s tips to patients to prevent wrong site surgery here.
 The problem, of course, is that most of us think this will never happen to us or do not focus on this issue in the exigency of getting surgery.

 - Wrong Part Lawsuit (doctor alleged operates on the wrong eye)

 - Medical Malpractice in Maryland (general information on medical malpractice cases in Maryland)

 - Hospital Infections (malpractice issues relating to hospital infections which are often post surgery)